EvgeniiZorin/Handbook_Databases/SQL.md

 CTE, common table expressions
 - CTEs are, in a sense, are like *named subqueries*
-- They make a query more readable and allow each CTE communicate / query other CTEs
+- They make a query more readable and allow each CTE communicate / query other CTEs, as opposed to (nested) subqueries.

 CTEs are also temporary tables typically that are formulated at the beginning of a